You can safely say that potassium is one of the most underrated minerals.

 Causes of Potassium Deficiency

-Fluids are usually recommended for people with diarrhea, just so they do not get to a stadium where potassium deficiency can cause other problems.
+Fluids are usually recommended for people with diarrhea, just so they do not get to a stadium where potassium insufficiency can cause other problems.

-Dehydration and low fluids intake are one of the many factors that contribute to potassium deficiency.
+Dehydration and low fluids intake are one of the many factors that contribute to deficiency.

 Without fluids, you are not getting the recommended dose of electrolytes your body needs to function properly.